Join the Dutch water sector taking the stage with a packed programme

-In addition to its unique Pavilion, the Netherlands is also presents an impressive programme.
+In addition to its unique Pavilion, the Netherlands also presents an impressive programme.
 Featuring water, energy, food, circularity and culture, the Netherlands has put together a promising programme with thematic weeks, innovative art exhibitions and exciting business opportunities.
-Have a look at the Programming Information Pack of the Netherlands’ participation at Expo 2020 Dubai.
+Have a look at the Programming Information Pack of the Netherlands' participation at Expo 2020 Dubai.

-In terms of water, the Dutch Dubai water track programme focuses on various theme weeks during Expo Dubai such as the Urban & Rural Development Week in November and the Global Goals week in January 2022.
-The Dutch water sector will hold several events, sessions, exhibitions and more during these two weeks.
+In terms of water, the Dutch Dubai water track programme focuses on various theme weeks during Expo Dubai, such as the Urban & Rural Development Week in November and the Water Week in March 2022.
+The Dutch water sector presents itself during several sessions, networking opportunities and social events during these 2 weeks.

 Expo Dubai thematic week: Urban & Rural Development Week

 31 October - 6 November 2021

 Whether in rural or urban settings, access to safe and affordable living conditions is a fundamental right.
 With over 70% of the world's population forecast to live in cities by 2050, and over a billion already living in informal settlements, it is more important than ever to build resilient and sustainable habitats supported by networks of inclusive infrastructure and services.

 As demands on cities and communities escalate, Expo Dubai will bring together experts, citizens, and governments to re-think the way habitats – urban and rural, formal and informal – are designed and managed.
 From innovative transport, sustainable housing and green public spaces to renewable energy and circular economies, the habitats of the future are expected to have sustainability and inclusivity at their core.